Onemind-Services-LLC/naf/50 Version Control Systems in Network Automation with Git/exercise_6.md

 ## Problem Statement: GitLab Integration with Ansible Tower
-Automate lab setup by pushing existing Ansible files to GitLab, then execute them from Ansible Tower for streamlined processes and version control.
+Automate lab setup by pushing existing Ansible files from the laste exercise to GitLab, then execute them from Ansible Tower for streamlined processes and version control.

 ## Steps